giovannabbottino/notebook/_docs/data_structure/list/queue.md

 }Queue;
 ```

-We can initialize with no *front* or *rear* and *size* equal zero, as follown.
-Why?
-Because our Queue is empty.
+When we initialize our queue we nee to point both Front and rear to null and also set size as zero. why?
+Because our queue is empty

 <a href="{{ site.baseurl }}/assets/images/queue/create_queue.png" data-toggle="lightbox">
     <img src="{{ site.baseurl }}/assets/images/queue/create_queue.png" class="img-fluid" />